HiddenHarmsHub/comparison-interface/docs/configuration.md

 }
 ```

 If questions are required then the configuration for each question needs to be added to the list.
 Each question can be either required or optional.
 A user is not allowed to register until all required questions are answered.
+Some fields such as email and integer also have additional validation on the data supplied.
+If the data does not meet the criteria, such as an invalid email address, then an error message will display on the screen.
+With the exception for group select which is covered in the [website text configuration section](#website-text-configuration), these error messages are not configurable as they are messages generated automatically by the browser.
+They will appear in the language which the user has set as their preferred browser/system language.

 The supported html widget types are:

-* text
++ text
-* int
++ int
-* radio
++ radio
-* dropdown
++ dropdown
-* email
++ email

-For example to configure a single question to as the user's first name which is required the following configuration can be used.
+For example, to configure a single question to as the user's first name which is required the following configuration can be used.

 ```json
 {